dodie/scott/docs/manually_specify_agent.md

 # Specify Scott agent as a command-line argument

-If you can't use the Maven Plugin for some reason, you can do the necessary steps manually.
+If you can't use the Gradle or Maven Plugin for some reason, you can do the necessary steps manually.

 1. Get Scott as a dependency.
 2. Extract scott-agent.jar.